-D Estimated Total Charges for On-time Completion of Entire Educational Program
+■ Estimated Total Charges for On-time Completion of the Entire 120-unit BSBA Educational Program o Health Insurance Premium: \$4,950

-- o Tuition: \$39,600

-- Fees: \$ 4,550

-- Graduation Petition Fee: \$300

-- Textbooks & Software Costs: \$6000
+Graduation Petition Fee: \$300 Textbooks & Software Costs: \$6000

-- Health Insurance Premium: \$4,950

-- BSBA: \$55,400
+• BSBA: \$55,400

 Please note that this estimate includes tuition, fees, textbooks costs, and health insurance premium, which is subject to change.
 All students are required to pay current rates for tuition and fees each semester.
 Additional fees may apply, depending on the services requested (see Tuition and Fee section).
 The cost of course materials including textbooks and course-related software is estimated to be approximately \$150 per course.
 The actual cost of course materials can vary significantly from course to course.